kdave/btrfs-progs/Documentation/ch-mount-options.rst

         .. note::
-                The functionality has been removed in 5.11, any stale data created by previous use of the *inode_cache* option can be removed by :command:`btrfs check --clear-ino-cache`.
+                The functionality has been removed in 5.11, any stale data created by previous use of the *inode_cache* option can be removed by :ref:`btrfs rescue clear-ino-cache<man-rescue-clear-ino-cache>`.

 NOTES ON GENERIC MOUNT OPTIONS